Sanofi-IADC/whispr/docs/api/graphql.md

     }
 ```

-Example output with no group parameter:
+Example output with no group parameter (in this case to simplify the object you also just exclude _id from the query to return the count field only):
 ```json
 "whispCount": [
   {